Working at ASD

 Is ASD a military organisation?

-ASD is a civilian, Australian Public Service agency.
-However, as part of the Australian Government Department of Defence, it has a number of military staff who work here in an integrated environment.
+ASD is a civilian agency in the Australian Government Defence portfolio.
+A number of military staff work here in an integrated environment.

 Do I need to be an Australian citizen to work for ASD?

 Yes.
-As ASD is an Australian Public Service agency, you will need to be an Australian citizen.
+As ASD is a Commonwealth agency, you will need to be an Australian citizen.

 Will I need a security clearance to work for ASD?

 Yes.
 Due to the sensitive nature of the work undertaken at ASD, you will need a security clearance.
-The extensive security and background checking process will cover your whole life.
+The extensive security and background checking process will cover the past 10 years or from your 16th birthday, whichever is greater.

 What does a security clearance involve?